-As writers a moment arrives for most of us when we need to call upon something larger than ourselves, to intervene, to assist in our creative endeavor.
-Maybe the novel idea, characters, scenes have been visiting you for years but you just can’t seem to start writing, or you sit in front of your blank screen waiting for the words to burst forth but nothing comes.
+As writers a moment arrives for most of us when we need to call upon something larger than ourselves to intervene, to assist in our creative endeavor.
+Maybe the novel idea, characters, and scenes have been visiting you for years but you just can’t seem to start writing, or you sit in front of your blank screen waiting for the words to burst forth but nothing comes.
 Or, life required you to take leave of your half-written manuscript, and now, months or years have passed but the work still begs to be completed, or perhaps you obediently shelved your first draft of your book for the recommended three to six months and now what?

 How do you start writing when the thought of it seems daunting, or even impossible?

 I encountered such a situation, a commonality amongst us writers.
-In an act of faith coupled with discipline, which I believe is the essence of writing, I set out on a 40 day pre-writing meditation practice, to invoke the Hindu goddess Saraswati to help me in my effort to write and revise.
+In an act of faith coupled with discipline, which I believe is the essence of writing (and spiritual life), I set out on a 40 day pre-writing meditation practice, to invoke the Hindu goddess Saraswati to help me in my effort to write and revise.
 I sang this mantra “Om Eim Saraswatiyei Swaha“ 108 times, counting on my japa mala, a 109 beaded string like a rosary, before writing each day.
 Her name, “Saras” means to “flow” and “wati” woman.
 She is the goddess of hidden wisdom, the symbol of knowledge, music and the arts, and credited for making projects fruitful and successful.
 You don’t have to be Hindu to believe in the female creative spirit and she goes by many names around the world: “Yanchenma” in Tibetan Buddhism, “Brigid” a Celtic goddess, and “Ix Chel” by the Mayans, just to name a few.
 Energy is our universe.
-So, I made a concerted effort to align myself with this universal creative force.
+So, I made a concerted effort to align myself with Her universal creative force.
 Come to my aid, please!
 Mother of Muses!